Adam and Eve Cast Out

 from a heterosexual viewpoint

-They read Biblical Complementarity into the scripture, when scripture does not mention it, and make assumptions based on their presupposition.
+They read Biblical Complementarity into the scripture, when scripture does not mention it and make assumptions based on their false presupposition.
 They approach the Bible with a preconceived notion of Biblical Complementarity which distorts their interpretation of scripture.

-And they see eight verses which are alleged to prohibit all same sex relationships.
-Based on their presuppositions about the kind of relationship God will bless, they conclude that God could never bless a gay couple.
+And they see eight verses which they rip out of context so they can allege that the out of context verses prohibit all same sex relationships.
+Based on their faulty presuppositions about the kind of relationship God will bless, they conclude that God could never truly bless a gay couple.
 Only eternity will tell what harm such false teaching has done to millions of gays and lesbians.

 Homosexuals usually grow up in